A Kubernetes engineer’s guide to mTLS

 What traffic does a service mesh actually mTLS?

-Funnily enough, one “problem” with Linkerd’s mTLS is that because it is totally transparent, and it can be hard to tell whether it’s working.
-(Our tshark example video is one way of doing this, but it’s not a particularly convenient way.)
-We can use our fancy Buoyant Cloud dashboard to take a look:
+Funnily enough, one “problem” with Linkerd’s mTLS is that because it is totally transparent, it can be hard to tell whether it’s working.
+(Our tshark example video is one way of doing this, but it’s not a particularly convenient way.)If you have access to our fancy Buoyant Cloud dashboard, that’s the simplest way to tackle this:

 This is all the TCP traffic in the emojivoto namespace, broken down by destination and TLS status.
 We can see some interesting things here: